Bone marrow: Persistent viruses

 Using quantitative polymerase chain reaction (qPCR) and next-generation sequencing (NGS) a maximum of five DNA viruses per individual have been identified.
 Included were several herpesviruses, hepatitis B virus, Merkel cell polyomavirus, and human papillomavirus 31.
 Given the reactivation and/or oncogenic potential of these viruses, their repercussion on hematopoietic and malignant disorders calls for further studies.

 Fossil record

 Bone marrow may have first evolved in Eusthenopteron, a species of prehistoric fish with close links to early tetrapods.

 The earliest fossilised evidence of bone marrow was discovered in 2014 in Eusthenopteron, a lobe-finned fish which lived during the Devonian period approximately 370 million years ago.
 Scientists from Uppsala University and the European Synchrotron Radiation Facility used X-ray synchrotron microtomography to study the fossilised interior of the skeleton's humerus, finding organised tubular structures akin to modern vertebrate bone marrow.
-Eusthenopteron is closely related to the early tetrapods, which ultimately evolved into the land-dwelling mammals and lizards of the present day.
+Eusthenopteron is closely related to the early tetrapods, which ultimately evolved into the land-dwelling mammals and reptiles of the present day.